-Below the thermocline, biological processes continuously consume oxygen.
-However, only recently has the role of the sediments in consuming oxygen been identified as making a significant contribution to oxygen consumption in bottom waters (Figure 1b; Große et al., 2016; Queste et al., 2016; Hicks et al., 2017).
-Output from an ecosystem model estimates that more than 50% of net oxygen consumption in bottom waters in the North Sea is due to processes occurring on or within the sea bed or benthos (Große et al., 2016).
-Oxygen consumption in sediments has been found to be dependent upon sediment type and season.
+Below the thermocline, biological processes continuously consume oxygen both in the water column and in the sediment (Figure 1b; Große et al., 2016; Queste et al., 2016; Hicks et al., 2017; Hull et al., 2020).
+Oxygen consumption in sediments has been found to be dependent on sediment type and season.
 The highest rates of oxygen consumption occur in cohesive sediments (such as mud) rather than permeable sediments (such as sand and gravel) (Hicks et al., 2017).
 Increased sedimentary oxygen consumption has been observed during the spring bloom period when more organic matter is immediately available (Hicks et al., 2017).
 Physical processes continue to play a role as organic matter can aggregate to create 'depocentres' or hot spots of benthic oxygen consumption.
-In addition, organic matter that is on top of or within surficial sediments can potentially be disturbed by natural mixing (e.g. tides and storms) or by human activities (e.g. trawling), thus making benthic organic matter available for remineralisation in the water column via resuspension, potentially contributing to event-driven oxygen depletion (van der Molen et al., 2013).
-The effect of sediment trawling on oxygen depletion was estimated for the Oyster Grounds and North Dogger in the North Sea and found to be non-trivial (Greenwood et al., 2010).
+In addition, organic matter that is on top of or within surficial sediments can potentially be disturbed by natural mixing (e.g. tides and storms) or by human activities (e.g. trawling), thus making benthic organic matter available for remineralisation in the water column via resuspension, potentially contributing to event-driven oxygen decline (van der Molen et al., 2013; Hull et al., 2020).
+In the Celtic Sea, the spring-neap tidal cycle caused a cyclic change in oxygen consumption due to sediment resuspension enhancing oxygen consumption alongside ventilation introducing oxygen at a muddy-sandy site (Hull et al., 2020).
+Estimates of the role of sediments in driving oxygen consumption on bottom waters span from less than 20% (Rovelli et al., 2016; Hull et al., 2020) to over 50% (Große et al., 2016).
+The range likely reflects region specific productivity, remineralisation rates, sediment types or choice of parameters in models.